Michelle likes to write about humor, and the episodes in life that make us recognize the underlying humanity in all of us.

 I should also mention that I’m the type of player who is very excited to return a volley and can emote this with a yelp or “yeah.”
 So maybe because I was so sick of all the politics involved, I really let myself go on this last hurrah game.
 Every time I got one over the net or won a point, I exclaimed it out loud with a verbal yell, and on a few occasions, accompanied this with a resonant stomp of my foot on the court.
 I noticed a bit of a reaction to this behavior… but you know what?
 I didn’t care, and perhaps that was my win.

 I’m not even sure why I am writing this.
-I think it is in part an exercise to remind myself that I can be too hard on myself, and that I should listen and heed my own perceptions.
-I knew the group was being cliquish, yet I did not know how to handle it so I pretty much ignored it.
+I think it is in part a reminder that I can be too hard on myself, and that I should listen and heed my own perceptions.
+I knew the group was being cliquish, yet I did not know how to handle it, so I pretty much ignored it.
 I tried to be proactive and improve.
-Still there was a pall in the room when I entered.
+Still, there was a pall in the room when I entered.

-And I think it is a good example of how certain experiences in life can really and truly test our metal.
+And I think it is a good example of how certain experiences in life can really and truly test our mettle.
 It's funny that the saying "it's just a game" carries so many connotations.
 Playing and socializing with others is a real-time activity that commands all of our attention.
-We can not hide ourselves as easily on a court, nor can we pretend we can do something that is not in our wheelhouse.
+We cannot hide ourselves as easily on a court, nor can we pretend we can do something that's not in our wheelhouse.
 For me, I know I will continue to learn from this pickleball experience, and maybe one day it will no longer feel like a fail, but a true life lesson.

 Fortunately for me, I have a good and supportive group of friends.
-I also follow spiritual teachings, MasterPath, that builds more fiber in my being than I ever knew possible.
+I also follow spiritual teachings that build more fiber in my being than I ever knew possible.

 If you feel left out, and we all do at one time or another, I hope you can read this and be amused.
 The experiences of childhood must eventually be left behind, and I am glad that I have a light and sound teacher that guides me in this direction.
 It is very hard to mature in this life.
 We grow up a bit, but often get arrested or derailed along the way in our development, due to karma, childhood trauma, and experiences that sour our viewpoint.